Emergency-Brake Simplex: Toward A Verifiably Safe Control-CPS Architecture for Abrupt Runtime Reachability Constraint Changes: Background

-Meanwhile, a linear control system \eqref{eqn:LinearSystemModel} usually faces the requirement that the plant state $\vec{x}$ can never enter a set of \emph{forbidden region(s)}, collectively denoted as $\mathcal{F} \subseteq \mathbb{R}^n$, which are determined by safety concerns and plant's physical constraints.
+Meanwhile, a linear control system \eqref{eqn:LinearSystemModel} often has to guarantee the \emph{reachability safety}.
+Specifically, the plant state $\vec{x}$ can never enter a set of \emph{forbidden region(s)}, collectively denoted as $\mathcal{F} \subseteq \mathbb{R}^n$.
+Usually, $\mathcal{F}$ is determined by safety concerns and plant's physical constraints.
 Mathematically, these constraints are specified by a set of linear/non-linear inequalities, collectively called the ``\emph{reachability constraints}.''
 For narrative simplicity, we call $\bar{\mathcal{F}} \stackrel{{\sf def}}{=} \mathbb{R}^n - \mathcal{F}$ the \emph{operational region(s)}, and the corresponding linear/non-linear inequalities that define $\bar{\mathcal{F}}$ the ``\emph{operational constraints}.''
 In this paper, we focus on the cases where all operational constraints are linear, and $\bar{\mathcal{F}}$ is compact (i.e. closed and bounded) and convex (see Assumption~\ref{assumption:LinearConstraints}).
 Meanwhile, as $\bar{\mathcal{F}}$ and $\mathcal{F}$ imply each other, operational constraints and reachability constraints also imply each other.
 For narrative simplicity, in the following, we may either use ``operational constraints'' or ``reachability constraints'' depending on the context.

 Fig.~\ref{fig:IllustrationOfRegionsAndBounds} illustrates the concepts of Lyapunov ellipsoid, forbidden region, operational region, initial plant state, state trajectory, and reference state.